 Lacan-ha Lacandon jungle and its inhabitants

-Apart from visiting the three most famous places of Lacandon jungle – the Mayan archeological sites of Palenque, Bonampak and Yaxchilan, I got a chance to learn a lot about the Lacandon inhabitants, their life and habits without the modern technology we can’t imagine our life without any more.
+Apart from visiting the three most famous places of Lacandon jungle – the Mayan archeological sites of Palenque, Bonampak and Yaxchilan, I could also learn a lot about the Lacandon inhabitants, their life and habits.
+How do they live without modern technology?

 Lacandon jungle is still mostly inhabited by Lacandon Maya, descendants of the ancient Maya people, who speak their own version of Mayan language.

 Lacandon Mayan language is one of 29 Mayan varieties spoken in Mexico.
 Different Mayan languages are spoken in Guatemala, Belize and Honduras.
 More than 6 million indigenous Maya people currently use various Mayan languages.